macdems/vscode-buildbot-connect/README.md

 ### 0.3.0

-Ask for configuration if no Buildbot URL is configured.
+- Ask for configuration if no Buildbot URL is configured.
+- Force improvements.

 ### 0.2.0

-Add keep-alive to HTTP connection.
+- Add keep-alive to HTTP connection.
 Some operations are faster.

 ### 0.1.1

-Bugfixes.
+- Bugfixes.

 ### 0.1.0

-Initial release of Buildbot Connect.
+- Initial release of Buildbot Connect.